george-hawkins/breadboard-vtx-control/README.md

 Note: if you've got the Arduino IDE installed, it includes a version of Java that you can use - you can find `java` in the `java/bin` subdirectory of the IDE's main installation directory.

 `sudo` is required so that the application can open USB devices.
-Once started, the GUI should detect the device, click the _Open in update mode_ and click _Upgrade_ if the _Version_ shown isn't the same as the one shown for _Update to Firmware_.
+Once started, the GUI should detect the board, click the _Open in update mode_ and click _Upgrade_ if the _Version_ shown isn't the same as the one shown for _Update to Firmware_.

 ![STLinkUpgrade](stlinkupgrade.png)